automl/ConfigSpace/docs/source/API-Doc.rst

 2) NotEqualsCondition
 ---------------------

-.. py:class:: ConfigSpace.conditions.NotEqualsCondition(child: Hyperparameter, parent: Hyperparameter, value: Union[str, float, int]) -> None:
+.. py:class:: ConfigSpace.conditions.NotEqualsCondition(child, parent, value) -> None:

-    The not-equals-condition adds the *child*-hyperparameter to the configuration space if and only if the *parent*-hyperparameter's value is not equal to *value*
+    Adds on the ``child`` hyperparameter the condition, that the ``parent`` hyperparameter's value is not equal to ``value``

-    :param Hyperparameter child: This hyperparameter will be sampled in the configspace, if the not-equals-condition is satisfied
+    :param Hyperparameter child: This hyperparameter will be sampled in the configspace, if the not-equals condition is satisfied
-    :param Hyperparameter parent: The hyperparameter, which has to satisfy the not-equal-condition
+    :param Hyperparameter parent: The hyperparameter, which has to satisfy the ``not equal condition``
     :param str,float,int value: value, which the parent is compared to

 Example::